 DP15926 Advances in Nowcasting Economic Activity: Secular Trends, Large Shocks and New Data

 A key question for households, firms, and policy makers is: how is the economy doing now?
 We develop a Bayesian dynamic factor model and compute daily estimates of US GDP growth.
-Our framework gives prominence to features of modern business cycles absent in linear Gaussian models, including secular movements in growth, time-varying uncertainty, and fat tails.
+Our framework gives prominence to features of modern business cycles absent in linear Gaussian models, including movements in long-run growth, time-varying uncertainty, and fat tails.
 We also incorporate newly available high-frequency data on consumer behavior.
-The model beats benchmark econometric models and survey expectations at predicting GDP growth over two decades, and advances our understanding of macroeconomic data during the COVID-19 pandemic.
+The model beats benchmark econometric models and survey expectations at predicting GDP growth over two decades, and advances our understanding of macroeconomic data during the recession of spring 2020.